 Working alongside and beyond the national curriculum, Gerald Moore Gallery's focus is to offer 'real' learning opportunities to young people with outcomes not simply framed by the current education agenda, but providing a reflective environment for critical thinking.

-Gerald Moore Gallery was made possible with the foresight and generosity of Old Elthamian, Dr Gerald Moore, many of whose works are archived at the gallery and a number his paintings are permanently exhibited.
-A new film about his work and a gallery-wide exhibition will be on show throughout Summer 2016.
+Gerald Moore Gallery was made possible with the foresight and generosity of Old Elthamian, Dr Gerald Moore, many of whose works are archived at the gallery and a number of his paintings are permanently exhibited.

 Gerald Moore Gallery aims to be a leader in collaborative and shared learning and an advocate for the importance of art as a tool for building awareness and understanding.
 We are thinking about the future of the arts and about how we can support an environment which is both an exciting and safe place, where everyone has an opportunity to share, learn and be heard.